noahehall/theBookOfNoah/0current/proxy/haproxy.md

       - can be used with servers in _mode tcp_ if they respond with http at the route specified
   - log-option: set a custom log format
   - http-check: customize http health checks via arguments
-    - TODO
-- security related
-  - maxconn: set the max # of connections; always set in both _global_ and _defaults_ section
-    - in _global_ at the process level
-    - in _defaults_ at the _backend_ or _frontend_ level
-      - in which they share the total max connections set at the _global_ level
-    - protect against running out of memory
-  - stick-table: used for rate limiting
-  - rate_abuse:
-  - timeout: when a timeout expires haproxy closes the connection;
-    - reduces the risk of deadlocked processes tying up connections
-    - in `mode tcp`: server & client timeout should be identical; haproxy doesnt know who is speaking
-    - timeout connect: how long to wait for a tcp connection to ab ackend server to be established
-    - timeout client: measures inactivity during periods we expect the client to be speaking (e.g. sending tcp segments)
-    - timeout server: measures inactivity when we expect the backend server to be speaking
-- user/group related
-  - group: to run as after initalizing (as root)
-    - need to already exist
-  - user: user to run as after initializing (as root)
-    - need to already exist
-- ssl/tls related
-  - ssl-default-bind-ciphers: ssl & tls ciphers every bind directive will ue by default in order of preference
-  - ssl-default-bind-options: configure ssl/tls options
-  - prefer-client-cipher: will use client ciphers over the ones specified in _ssl-default-bind-ciphers_
 - arguments: appended to directives to modify behavior
   - setting time:
     - 10 i.e. 10 milliseconds